 Summary: Types of .gpx file that are available in Bivouac

 I assume you know that a .gpx file is the means of transferring bivouac roads, trails and peaks to your GPS.
 Bivouac has several different places where you can download a gpx file, and each is different.
 The gpx files are actually produced "on the fly" from the database when you click the link.
 Typically you click the link, then the file is put into your downloads folder, and from there you can import it into your GPS.

 On every road and trail page is a link titled "Download gpx file".
 The link is located in the Waypoints section.
 The gpx file will contain ALL waypoints for the road, not just the labelled ones.
 This is the simplest link since it only downloads a single road.
 If you want all the roads in an area, use the gpx20 link described below.

-- Gpx20 link On Mountain page
+- "Gpx Form" link On Mountain page

-- Gpx File on Guidebook page
+- Gpx File on Area Page

 - Road Plans